 For that reason, SRBC is offering upfront education, training and technical assistance on its regulatory requirements, methods for assessing local groundwater availability and other issues such as those related to pre-regulation or “grandfathered” sources.
 This assistance will better prepare the small systems for renewing their existing SRBC approvals or seeking new water supply sources.

 In general, SRBC will help participating systems in the areas of data collection methods, procedures and planning related to its aquifer testing process and its application process for renewing expiring approvals or adding new water supply sources.

 SRBC will work with the selected systems to develop system-specific action plans as guidance through SRBC’s permitting process.
 SRBC’s assistance for improving applications may include:

-Because the grant funding expires at the end of August 2013, interested systems are encouraged to contact SRBC as soon as possible to determine eligibility.
+Interested systems are encouraged to contact SRBC as soon as possible to determine eligibility.
 The number of systems selected will be based on available funding and interest in the program.
 Additionally, SRBC is coordinating with the PADEP and will consider public drinking water systems that have been identified by PADEP as needing technical, managerial and financial capability assistance through the existing PADEP Capability Enhancement Program.